 You must create an activation key first, to use bootstrap script or command line method.
 For more information about creating activation keys, see Client-configuration > Activation-keys.

 Do not register the Uyuni Server to itself.
 The Uyuni Server must be managed individually or by using another separate Uyuni Server.
-For more information about using multiple servers, see Large-deployments > Multi-server.
+For more information about using multiple servers, see Specialized-guides > Large-deployments.